ervandew/eclim/src/doc/content/eclimd.rst

 .. _eclimd_extdir:

-Hosting third party nailgun apps via eclimd
+Hosting third party nailgun apps in eclimd
 -------------------------------------------

-Since nailgun provides a simple way to aleviate the startup cost of the jvm, other projects utilize it as well.
+Since nailgun provides a simple way to alleviate the startup cost of the jvm, other projects utilize it as well.
 However, running several nailgun servers isn't ideal, so eclim supports hosting other nailgun apps via an ext dir where you can drop in jar files which will be made available to eclim's nailgun